daniellecrobinson/Data-Rescue-PDX/CONTRIBUTING.md

 ## How to get in touch

 If you have a question or a comment we'd love for you to [open an issue][https://github.com/daniellecrobinson/Data-Rescue-PDX/issues] because that will be our fastest way of communicating, getting the answers to you and (if necessary) making a change.

+You can also join our theScience Hack PDX Slack to chat after this event or contact the organizers: https://sciencepdxslackin.herokuapp.com/

 ## Thank you!